9.1 Lists in, lists out, lists all about¶

 print(df.with_columns(indices=mp.non_zero_indices('dense')))

-(or maturin develop --release
+maturin develop (or maturin develop --release if you're benchmarking!)

 then we'll see